 - If you do wish to print, please be aware that some courses are over 60 pages in length.
 Please be advised that links to articles and interactive activities are not available in the printed version.

 - Primary Author: Denise Fisher, MMP, BN, IBCLC; Co-author: Bridget Ingle, RN, IBCLC

 - Reviewed by: Barbara Ash IBCLC Trudi Szallasi IBCLC

-- Courses are reviewed annually as well as being updated as new information becomes known.
+- Courses are reviewed annually as well as being updated as new information becomes available.

-The aim of this course is for you to learn the principals of good positioning that facilitate effective latch and milk transfer avoiding preventable breastfeeding problems.
+The aim of this course is for you to learn the principals of good positioning that facilitate effective latch and milk transfer avoiding preventable feeding problems.

 On successful completion of this course you will be able to

 - Describe the features of the lactating breast that facilitate and enhance milk transfer.